 Can building a sand castle make your child sick ?
 Of course not.
 On the contrary, playing in the sand helps your child in more ways than you can imagine, besides being sheer fun.
 Read on to know how

 By Sahana Charan

 Do you remember the last time your child was playing in the sand and how you reacted?
 Then, you may be one of many parents who cringe at the sight of your little one frolicking in wet sand at the beach or get distressed at the thought of skin infections.
 Well, sand play is not all that bad.
 This article shows you how it can actually help in your child’s development.

 We all know that playing outdoors and taking in the fresh air is a great way for children to experience nature and build their stamina.
-And, here’s more good news -- research shows that activities like scooping up wet sand, feeling it in our palms, writing or making patterns in the sand pit can work wonders for her physical and mental health.
+And, here’s more good news -- research shows that activities like scooping up wet sand, feeling it in the palms, writing or making patterns in the sand pit can work wonders for their physical and mental health.

 Learning to write on the sand and make shapes and patterns on it teaches children important concepts of language, problem solving, etc., and aids in cognitive development.
 Many children may initially find it restricting to write in a book and to hold a pencil or crayon, but find it easier to write and draw patterns on the sand, as a part of play.

-Researchers point out that children who go outdoors to play in the sand or grass, and with twigs are healthier than those raised in a sanitised, indoor environment always.
+Researchers point out that children who go outdoors to play in the sand or grass, and with twigs are healthier than those raised in a sanitised, indoor environment.
 A little dirt will help your child’s immunity and make her less vulnerable to illness.

 Some precautions to take during sand play